The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 - Keep Silver Squill in the shade with watering once a month.

-- Add fertilizer once a month to keep its silver polka dots polished during the growing season.
+- Add fertilizer monthly to keep its silver polka dots polished during the growing season.

 - Rich, well-drained soil with neutral pH.